WasiqulIslam/NoteBook/README.md

 Cloud Saving: If you change your note saving location to a drive that is already synced by Dropbox or Onedrive or somethig similar than the notes are saved in the cloud automatically.

-Programmed by Wasiqul Islam
+Programmed by Wasiqul Islam.
-Email address:
+Email:
 islam.wasiqul@gmail.com
 LinkedIn:
 https://www.linkedin.com/in/wasiqul-islam/